 - Smart policy changes reducing barriers to government recruitment and hiring;

 - Robust engagement between innovative local leaders and aligned national initiatives; and

 - Elevation of the talent pipeline into government as an urgent national priority.

 If you are currently facilitating collaboration between governments and universities in your community, or if you are interested in playing a role in strengthening government-university relationships in your community, the Volcker Alliance wants to hear from you.
 Please reach out to G2U@volckeralliance.org.
 Our team will arrange an introductory conversation to jointly assess how you might participate in the G2U movement.

 G2U partners can also receive access to information, ideas, and best practices from across the network through the G2U Resource Exchange.
-Sign up below to receive periodic Resource Exchange email updates from the Volcker Alliance G2U team.
+Click the button below to sign up to receive periodic Resource Exchange email updates from the Volcker Alliance G2U team.